- TRY IT FREE TRY IT FREE

 Step 1 Click the add files icon and import an H264 video.

-Launch Mac version of Wondershare UniConverter on your macOS, confirm that the Video Converter tile is selected from the top, click the icon from the center, use the box that appears to go to the container that has the file you want to transcode H264 to ProRes, select the video, and click Load to import the clip to the app.
+Launch Mac version of Wondershare UniConverter on your macOS, confirm that the Converter tile is selected from the top, click the icon from the center, use the box that appears to go to the container that has the file you want to transcode H264 to ProRes, select the video, and click Load to import the clip to the app.

 Step 2 Go to editing and select ProRes.

 Click and open the Output Format: menu at the bottom left corner of the window, and go to the Editing tab (only present in the Mac variant of Wondershare UniConverter).
-Select ProRes from the list of available formats in the left, and choose an appropriate resolution from the right (Same as source is selected here).
+Select ProRes from the list of available formats on the left, and choose an appropriate resolution from the right (Same as source is selected here).
 Note: Optionally, you can also click the Edit icon at the right side of any of the resolution presets to open a box where you can manually make adjustments to create a custom preset of your own.

 Step 3 Choose an output folder and convert H264 to ProRes.

 Use the Output field at the bottom of the window to select a folder you want to save the converted file to, and click the Convert from the right of the imported video to transcode H264 to ProRes with Wondershare UniConverter.

 When comparing ProRes vs. H264, the former generates large files than the latter.
 While the smaller files created by H264 codec are economical to your storage media, they are processor and GPU intensive and put overhead on the hardware.
 On the other hand, the ProRes files, even though consuming a huge amount of space on your disk, don’t require the GPU to de-compress the information while using any post-production tool for editing.
 Therefore, as a professional video editor, every time you are asked to choose ProRes vs. H264, you should always prefer ProRes, and use the most recommended tool Wondershare UniConverter for quick and easy H264 to ProRes conversion.